Pelé: 1958 FIFA World Cup

-On 29 June 1958, Pelé became the youngest player to play in a World Cup final match at 17 years and 249 days.
-He scored two goals in that final as Brazil beat Sweden 5–2 in Stockholm, the capital.
-Pelé hit the post and then Vavá scored two goals to give Brazil the lead.
-Pelé's first goal, where he flicked the ball over a defender before volleying into the corner of the net, was selected as one of the best goals in the history of the World Cup.
-Following Pelé's second goal, Swedish player Sigvard Parling would later comment, "When Pelé scored the fifth goal in that Final, I have to be honest and say I felt like applauding".
-When the match ended, Pelé passed out on the field, and was revived by Garrincha.
-He then recovered, and was compelled by the victory to weep as he was being congratulated by his teammates.
-He finished the tournament with six goals in four matches played, tied for second place, behind record-breaker Just Fontaine, and was named best young player of the tournament.
-His impact was arguably greater off the field, with Barney Ronay writing, "With nothing but talent to guide him, the boy from Minas Gerais became the first black global sporting superstar, and a source of genuine uplift and inspiration."
+On 29 June 1958, Pelé scored two goals as Brazil defeated Sweden 5–2 in the final.
+His first goal, in which he flicked the ball over a defender before volleying it into the corner of the net, was selected as one of the best goals in the history of the World Cup.
+When the match ended, Pelé passed out on the field.
+He was revived by his teammate Garrincha, and he wept while being congratulated by his team.
+He finished the World Cup with six goals in four matches played, and was named the best young player of the tournament.
+Sigvard Parling of the Swedish team would later comment, "When Pelé scored the fifth goal in that Final, I have to be honest and say I felt like applauding".

-It was in the 1958 World Cup that Pelé began wearing a jersey with the number 10, which was the result of disorganization: the leaders of the Brazilian Federation did not allocate the shirt numbers of players and it was up to FIFA to choose the number 10 shirt for Pelé, who was a substitute on the occasion.
-The press proclaimed Pelé the greatest revelation of the 1958 World Cup, and he was also retroactively given the Silver Ball as the second best player of the tournament, behind Didi.
+It was during the 1958 World Cup that Pelé began wearing a shirt with the number 10, which was the result of disorganization: the Brazilian Federation did not allocate shirt numbers for players, so FIFA chose the number 10 for him.
+In 2026, the shirt he wore during the 1958 World Cup final sold for $4.9 million at a Sotheby's auction in New York.

 1959 South American Championship

-Pelé also played in the South American Championship.
-In the 1959 competition he was named best player of the tournament and was the top scorer with eight goals, as Brazil came second despite being unbeaten in the tournament.
-He scored in five of Brazil's six games, including two goals against Chile and a hat-trick against Paraguay.
+Pelé was the top scorer at the 1959 South American Championship with eight goals, and was named the best player of the tournament.
+Brazil finished second despite being undefeated in the tournament.
+(Note: Attributed to multiple references:)